skycoin/skyflash/win-build/README.md

 ```

 The name is tied to the specific targets on the Makefile, so ***Do not change it*, to know more about it run `make help` in the root project folder

+## Flash utility tool

+The flashing on windows was a real challenge, as created and tested python3 code works ok, but not in threads, and we used a thread to get the UI responsive during the flash process, then some other options was tested and validated, some was a fail, some was ok but unstable... until we decide to create our own flashing tool: flash.py

+The flash.py get compiled to a flash.exe CLI utility file in the deployment process and included in the portable app, it's main goal is to make the flash as a independent process thread and report back progress to the UI.